 1-to-1 classes allow as much speaking time as possible.
 I'll help you to improve your accuracy and fluency by carefully correcting your pronunciation and grammar, writing down mistakes and encouraging correct use and practice.
 In our conversation class we'll have a good cuppa tea or coffee and discuss topics you choose, we can speak about everything and anything.
 No textbook, no homework, only if you want some, and as few a grammar as necessary.
 You'll use your conversation skills for (business) small talk or chit-chat, sharpen your listening comprehension and pronunciation, practice everyday vocabulary and build your personal vocabulary, all in all improve your ability to act/ask and react/answer.

 Join me for a walk!
 This is an excellent opportunity to improve your fluency and get to know some nice places at the very heart of Vienna.
-Classes take place outdoor, somewhere in the 1st or in the 2nd district, such as Vienna Old Town, Augarten, Prater etc. We can also go for a strolling in the Mariahilferstraße and do some (window) shopping, get a coffee and a cake in one of Vienna's famous coffeehouses and I could also show you some of my Geheimtipps in the city center.
+Classes take place outdoor, somewhere in the 1st, 2nd, 3rd, 9th district, such as Vienna Old Town, Augarten, Prater, Stadtpark, Votivpark, Volksgarten, Burggarten, Rathauspark etc. We can also go for a strolling in the Mariahilferstraße and do some (window) shopping, get a coffee and a cake in one of Vienna's famous coffeehouses and if you like, I also show you some of my Geheimtipps in the city center.

 I also have a teaching qualification for 'German as a Foreign Language' from the University of Kassel in Germany, and a didactic training on the renowned BERLITZ-method for 'Native Speaker Language Teachers'.
 Usually I work from home, where I have a vast library of teaching resources such as worksheets, textbooks, picture dictionaries, flash-cards, games and lots of books for Beginners with German-English parllel texts, short stories for Easy Readers etc.,